EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 CMSIS provides a number of functions for NVIC control, including the following for setting priority:
 `void NVIC_SetPriority(IRQn_t IRQn, uint32_t priority);`
 Where priority values (0, 1, 2, 3) correspond to interrupt priority register (IPRx) settings 0x00, 0x40, 0x80, 0xC0.
-The CMSIS IRQ numbers (the peripheral-interrupt-to-CMSIS-IRQ-number mapping) are defined in the processor specifc include files within the bootloader.
+The CMSIS IRQ numbers (the peripheral-interrupt-to-CMSIS-IRQ-number mapping) are defined in the processor specific include files within the bootloader.
 That is [this file](https://github.com/adafruit/uf2-samdx1/blob/master/lib/samd51/include/samd51n19a.h) for the UF2 bootloader for the SAMD51 variant the EnviroDIY Stonefly is based on.

 ## Enabling IRQs Globally